CLLDesigns/ActivityMap/README.md

 # ActivityMap

-A web application designed to help people us their passions as a vessel to connect.
+A web application designed to help people use their passions as a vessel to connect with each other.

 Developed using technologies such as: HTML, CSS, jQuery, Angular.Js, Node.Js, Express and MongoDB.